Think about living well, in spite of illness.

 Whether a person has just been diagnosed with an illness, is in active treatment, has completed therapy or is nearing the end of life, palliative care can make a world of difference in meeting the goal to live well.

-It is useful at any age and for any long-term medical condition.
-It is especially helpful with a serious, life-threatening illness such as cancer, AIDS, liver or kidney problems, heart failure, advanced lung disease, neurological disease or dementia.
+It is appropriate at any age and for any serious, life-limiting medical condition, such as cancer, heart failure, chronic lung disease, dementia, kidney failure or liver failure.

 What can it do for me and my family?

-- Help reduce pain and other symptoms such as nausea, fatigue, breathlessness, depression, anxiety or other distressing symptoms
+- Manage pain and other symptoms such as nausea, fatigue, breathlessness, depression or anxiety

 - Assist you in making difficult medical decisions

-St. Mary’s Palliative Consultation Service includes a physician specialist, a nurse-practitioner, a social worker and you and your loved ones.
-Chaplains, pharmacists, nurses, care coordinators and other health professionals work closely with the palliative care team.
+St. Mary’s Palliative Care Consultation Service includes a physician specialist, a nurse practitioner, and you and your loved ones.
+Social workers, chaplains, pharmacists, nurses and other health professionals work closely with the palliative care team.

-We begin by meeting with you, your family and your doctor to assess your needs and develop a plan that respects your values and treatment preferences.
-We do not make treatment decisions for you, but we can make recommendations that are based on your situation and goals.
-Together, we create a one-of-a-kind approach that includes what matters most to you.
+We begin by meeting with you and your family to review the medical condition, assess your needs and develop a plan that respects your values and treatment preferences.
+We do not make treatment decisions for you, but we can offer recommendations that are based on your situation and goals.
+Together, we create an individualized approach based on what matters most to you.

 Working with your palliative care team, you’ll gain: